kutaslab/merp2tbl/docs/usage.md

 extra commands must be in the order above for merp2table to run

 if you are only using one of the extra commands, it must go after the mcf argument or merp2table will not run

+output is always organized alphabetically by variable name with capital letters appearing first
 ```
 positional arguments:
   mcf                   merp command file